 Accounts are core to managing your customers inside of Recurly.
-The account object stores the entire Recurly history of your customer and act as the entry point for working with a customer's billing information, subscription data, transactions, invoices, and more.
+The account object stores the entire Recurly history of your customer and acts as the entry point for working with a customer's billing information, subscription data, transactions, invoices and more.

 Your accounts dashboard provides an overview of all customer accounts managed by Recurly.
-From this view you can search by first name, last name, email address, and any other assigned attribute.
-The filters on this view allow you to filter accounts by different categories for easy sorting.
+From this view you can search by first name, last name, email address, account code and more.
+The filters on this view allow you to drill into accounts by different categories.
 Categories overlap and are not necessarily distinct, e.g. the Open filter will return both Non-subscribers and Subscribers.

 - Accounts that aren't Closed.

 - Open accounts with no active, canceled, or future subscriptions.

 - Open accounts with at least one active or canceled subscription.

 - Subscribers with at least one active or canceled subscription in trial mode.

 - Past Due